-The entire goal is to ensure that the adoptive parents are both on the same page with the adoption plan, will remain supportive of the adoption goal, are properly prepared for the relationship with the child, and are committed to the challenges and blessings of the adoption process.
+The goal is to ensure that the adoptive parents are both on the same page with the adoption plan, will remain supportive of the adoption goal, are properly prepared for the relationship with the child, and are committed to the challenges and blessings of the adoption journey.

-Many people mistakenly believe that you must be married to adopt in Texas, or that same-sex couples will be barred from adoption.
+Many people mistakenly believe that you must be married to adopt in Texas or that same-sex couples will be barred from adoption.
 Once again, neither of these is true.
-Texas has no laws stating that marriage is required or barring same-sex LGBT couples from becoming adoptive parents.
+Texas has no laws stating that marriage is required or barring same-sex LGBTQ couples from becoming adoptive parents.
 So long as you can meet the physical, financial, and emotional requirements of adoption, you can file an application.

-If you have any questions about the adoption process or requirements in Texas, the Law Offices of Chris Schmiedeke may be able to help.
-Call us at 214-989-7375 or use our contact form for a discussion about your adoption needs today.
+If you have any questions about the adoption process or requirements in Texas, the Law Offices of Chris Schmiedeke, P.C. may be able to help.
+Call us at 214-624-7897 or use our contact form to discuss your adoption needs today.

 To understand the adoption time frame, it is first important to understand the steps involved in the adoption process.
 The exact process may vary depending on the type of adoption, but the steps you may need to undergo can include any or all of the following:

-Private adoptions involve a direct agreement between the prospective adoptive parents and the birth parents.
-They can be open or closed after the completion of the adoption, and are usually done through a private agency.
+Private adoptions involve a direct agreement between the prospective adoptive parents and the biological parents.
+They can be open or closed after the completion of the adoption and are usually done through a private agency.
 Private adoptions are limited to domestic infant adoption; that is, only infants born in the United States are generally adopted through this process.

-International adoption agencies can be used for the adoption of children of all ages from newborns and toddlers to teens.
+International adoption agencies can be used to adopt children of all ages, from newborns and toddlers to teens.
 International adoption, however, may carry extra steps and legal processes and are subject to national, international, and state regulations.
 If you wish to adopt a child through international channels, it is important to have representation from a qualified adoption attorney.